kkemple/scienceandmathematics.com/src/content/posts/a-constraint-eigenvalue-theory-of-information-matter-and-mind.md

 ## Abstract

 This monograph develops a unified theoretical framework in which physical, biological, cognitive, and sociotechnical systems emerge as different regimes of a single variational principle governing constrained information flow.
 The central insight is that coherent systems must maintain structure against entropy while operating under finite energetic, geometric, and computational resources.
-These constraints define a curvature geometry whose stationary points yield a discrete set of universal eigenvalues: $\pi$ (rotational isotropy), $\phi$ (self-similar recursion), and $10$ (composite parity resonance).
+These constraints define a curvature geometry whose stationary points yield a discrete set of universal eigenvalues: $\pi$ (rotational isotropy), $\varphi$ (self-similar recursion), and $10$ (composite parity resonance).
 Their composite invariant, $(4\pi\varphi^2 \approx 32.9)$, appears across quantum transport, renormalization flows, dissipation hierarchies, biological energetics, gravitational collapse, computational spacetime, and civilizational information dynamics.

 Across 60 orders of magnitude—from Planck-scale voxel lattices to galaxies, from qubits to civilizations—coherent systems exhibit the same set of constraint-induced structures: a dissipation ladder governed by a β-function, a universal correlation-length exponent $(\nu = 1/\rho^* = 0.304)$, recursive scaling windows, rational–irrational commensurability transitions, decade-resonant modulation, and dimensional reduction from 3 to 2 near gravitational horizons.
 These phenomena are quantitatively linked by a single variational functional over information distributions.